Is It Time for an Executive Coach?

 6 reasons to bring in an expert

-Executive coaching used to have an image problem.
+Exec coaching used to have an image problem.
 It was seen as a one-foot-on-a-banana-peel-last-straw intervention to “fix” problem leaders.
 In the last decade the pendulum swung in the opposite direction, with celebrity coaches making headlines working with high-flying business leaders.
 For a while it appeared that every leader who was anyone had a coach on retainer.

-The reality of executive coaching is less dramatic, but more powerful: It’s more than problem-solving or a high-level perk.
-Executive coaching can play a strategic role in creating a high-performance organization and developing a successful leadership pipeline.
+The reality of exec coaching is less dramatic, but more powerful: It’s more than problem-solving or a high-level perk.
+Exec coaching can play a strategic role in creating a high-performance organization and developing a successful leadership pipeline.
 Andrea Robb, senior manager of leadership development and people strategy at Lucasfilm Ltd., concurs, “Executive coaching still has a place in this economy, even as our eyes are on the bottom line.
 Despite its expense, coaching is often the more targeted development solution for senior leaders and delivers a higher return than, for example, in-class training and conferences.”